 The boundary mustn't adjoin public land owned by the Council, Environment Canterbury or the Crown.
 Some examples of public land are roads, rail corridors, waterways, parks and reserves, libraries, public schools, police stations, and other government properties.

 A permitted boundary activity can infringe more than one boundary rule.

 For a proposal to be eligible for the permitted boundary activity process, the following information must be provided:

 If your application is complete and the activity is permitted, we will confirm this in writing within 10 working days.

-Please note that the Council is not able to request further information for this type of application.
+Please note that the Council cannot request further information for this type of application.
 Incomplete applications will be returned, and need to be resubmitted in full.
-Submitting a complete application will help to reduce the time and cost involved in processing your application.
+Submitting a complete application will help reduce the time and cost of processing your application.

 The permitted boundary activity process is only an exemption from resource consent under the District Plan.
 Some proposals may still need a resource consent under a National Environmental Standard, for example, where the land has been contaminated by previous hazardous activities.